Lebanese Nigerians: Politics

-During the first half of the twentieth century, the main interactions between the Lebanese community and governments were various attempts by groups to lobby colonial administrators.
-However, reports show a more direct role in politics being played by Lebanese community leaders by the late 1950s, with a notable incident in 1959 with the heavily disputed establishment of an "Oriental Branch" of the Northern People's Congress by Lebanese, Syrian, and Yemeni community leaders in Kano.
-After independence, some individual Lebanese Nigerians took prominent roles in politics including Abbas Hajaig — an engineer who unsuccessfully ran for Senate in Jigawa State in 2007 — and Gilbert Chagoury — a businessman known for his close connections to military Head of State Sani Abacha and President Bola Tinubu.
+The few instances of direct political involvement include reports of the heavily disputed 1959 establishment of an "Oriental Branch" of the Northern People's Congress by Lebanese, Syrian, and Yemeni community leaders in Kano.
+After independence, some individual Lebanese Nigerians took prominent roles in politics including Abbas Hajaig — an engineer who unsuccessfully ran for Senate in Jigawa State in 2007 — and Gilbert Chagoury, a businessman known for his close connections to military Head of State Sani Abacha and President Bola Tinubu.